What defines a Spark job’s performance is not when execution happens, but what the optimizer can see.

 There are two distinct optimizations at play, and they do not behave the same way on nested fields:

 Nested column pruning works.
 Spark can project only the struct subfields it needs — address.country and address.city — rather than reading the entire address struct.
-This has been supported since Spark 2.4 and works reliably with Parquet.
+This has been supported and enabled by default via spark.sql.optimizer.nestedSchemaPruning.enabled since Spark 2.4.1, and works reliably with Parquet.

-Nested predicate pushdown is more data-source-specific and less predictable in practice.
+Nested predicate pushdown has historically been more data-source-specific and less predictable than its flat-column equivalent.
 Whether the predicate address.country = "IT" reaches the Parquet reader depends on the data source implementation, the Spark version, and the predicate type.
-Nested column pruning is mature and reliable; nested predicate pushdown is not — simple cases may work, but deeper nesting or complex predicates often do not reach the storage layer.
-When pushdown does not apply, the filter stays above the scan:
+In earlier versions of Spark, simple nested predicates often did not reach the storage layer, and the filter would stay above the scan with PushedFilters: [].
+Since Spark 4.x, nested predicate pushdown has improved significantly — simple equality predicates on top-level struct fields now push down reliably to the Parquet reader.
+Deeper nesting or complex predicates may still not reach the storage layer depending on the data source.

-The logical plan is optimized in both cases.
-The difference is in what reaches the storage layer.
-This is not a Catalyst limitation; it is a boundary between the optimizer and the data source API.
+The broader point remains: the logical plan is optimized in both cases, but what reaches the storage layer is a boundary between the optimizer and the data source API.
 Catalyst hands off a set of predicates; the data source decides which ones it can handle.
-For nested fields, support is materially less predictable than for top-level columns.

 UDFs and nested schemas are not wrong in themselves.
 What you give up when you use them is the compiler’s optimization scope — wholly or partially.
 Sometimes that tradeoff is worth it.
 But you should know you are making it.